dlanza1/ExDeMon/README.md

 - Components: properties source, metrics source, analysis, analysis results sink, trigger and actuators.
 They can be easily replaced.
 - Some built-in components: Kafka source, different analysis, Elastic sink, e-mail, ...
 - Metrics can arrive at different frequencies.
-- Monitors and defined metrics configuration can be updated while running.
-Configuration could come from an external source (Apache Zookeeper, HTTP request, data base, ...).
+- Configuration can be updated while running.
+Configuration comes from an external source (Apache Zookeeper, HTTP request, data base, files, ...).
 - Detection of missing metrics.

 An image that describes some of the previous concepts and shows the data flow in the streaming job can be seen here.